jennisung/reading-notes/codefellows201:reading-notes/class-9.md

 ## Code 201 - Foundations of Software Development: Readings: Forms and JS Events

+## Overview of readin

+These readings will be important as we delve further into how to add features to our website using JavaScript.
+Forms are an important part of many websites because they allow users to input and submit data.
+Event listeners are useful as they allow you to execute specific triggers from an action by the user.

 ### Why are forms so important in web development?

 **Forms** are a crucial part of web development because it is used to gather wide arrange of information/data from users or allow for interaction with users.